winterthediplomat/moesearch/README.md

 Disclaimer
 ------

 This codebase was fixed from the [moesearch](https://pypi.org/project/moesearch/) library, which became broken due to a hardcoded domain.
 We made the URL a function argument (so you can use it with rbt.asia, though not warosu, which is fuuka).
-We also plan to make this compatible with [the 4plebs definition of the FoolFuuka API.](https://4plebs.tech/foolfuuka/) Finally we have to fix the unit tests to work on whatever method we use to set `archiver_url`.
+Finally we have to fix the unit tests to work on whatever method we use to set `archiver_url`.

 This software is experimental, use it at your own risk.